d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   in source code buffer, such as marking, transposing and moving over expressions.
-By default, these features are geared towards working with Lisp expressions, or “sexps”.  `sweeprolog-mode' extends the Emacs’ notion of syntactic expressions to accommodate for Prolog terms, which allows the standard sexp-based commands to operate on them seamlessly.
+By default, these features are geared towards working with Lisp expressions, or “sexps”.  `sweeprolog-mode' extends the Emacs’s notion of syntactic expressions to accommodate for Prolog terms, which allows the standard sexp-based commands to operate on them seamlessly.